execx is an ergonomic, fluent wrapper around Go’s `os/exec` package.

 WithPTY attaches stdout/stderr to a pseudo-terminal.

-Output is combined; OnStdout and OnStderr receive the same lines, and Result.Stderr remains empty.
+When enabled, stdout and stderr are merged into a single stream.
+OnStdout and OnStderr both receive the same lines, and Result.Stderr remains empty.
 Platforms without PTY support return an error when the command runs.

 _, _ = execx.Command("printf", "hi").